dgaydukov/cert-aws/sa/files/sa.md

         * method response - here you can modify response from integration response.
 You must set `MethodResponses` with at least 1 `StatusCode`.
         If you set headers in `IntegrationResponses.ResponseParameters`, you have to add headers with any value (usually false - idea is to put something) to `MethodResponses.ResponseParameters`
 * http api (AWS::ApiGatewayV2) - new version, cheaper.
-There is no mock integration, only lambda
+There is no mock integration, only lambda [AWS::ApiGateway::GatewayResponse](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-gatewayresponse.html) - useful if you need to return cors (or other) headers when http error happened.
+For example you can return cors headers, in case of some error, so browser won't be confused, [list of errors](https://docs.aws.amazon.com/apigateway/latest/developerguide/supported-gateway-response-types.html)

 ###### Cognito
 Cognito - managed user service that add user sing-in/sign-up/management email/phone verification/2FA logic.
 There are 2 pools: